cgoliver/cgoliver.github.io/_posts/2018-08-15-Latex-Grids.md

 comments: true
 ---

-# Generating Grids of Images in LaTeX
+# Generating Grids of Images in LaTeX with datatools and tikz

 This is a quick one but I thought it would be worth sharing as it took me quite a bit of digging to find all the tools I needed to get what I wanted done.